 Rebecca has been working at St Helen’s since 2009.
 Initially appointed as teacher of History of Art and History, Rebecca has gradually taken on more responsibility and became Head of Upper School in September 2018.
-In this capacity, she is responsible for the pastoral care of all girls in Years 10 and 11, and her day-to-day task sheet can include everything from delivering assemblies, to organising mentoring breakfasts.
-She is committed to empowering all students to achieve their best outcomes in their GCSEs whilst maintaining their happiness and wellbeing.
+In this capacity, she was responsible for the pastoral care of all girls in Years 10 and 11, and her day-to-day task sheet included everything from delivering assemblies, to organising mentoring breakfasts.
+She is currently Assistant Head: Pastoral, and is committed to empowering all students to achieve their best outcomes in their GCSEs whilst maintaining their happiness and wellbeing.

 Before entering the teaching profession, Rebecca studied the History of Art at both the Courtauld Institute of Art and Columbia University, where she completed her Master of Philosophy degree.
 With a passion for gardening, she has recently helped to establish a School allotment plot to teach students from across the St Helen’s community about growing their own food.